 Stylish and distinct, the Boker (link to Amazon) is a block with magnets the perfect solution for holding and storing your knives.
 It is the combination of a magnetic strip and a block.
 Your blades will not have any contact, you can pick the knives quickly up, and you get to keep the mobility of a regular block still.
 To me, this is the ideal solution as I like to move around when working.

-14. Lastly, more expensive does not always mean better.
+14. More expensive knives do not always mean better.

-Well, expensive knives will last longer and cut better, that is a fact.
+Well, even though it makes a difference to have expensive knife, one will last longer and cut better, that is a fact.
 But when it comes to maintenance, it becomes a different matter.
 Of course, you cannot compare a 30$ knife with a 250$ one, but the chances are that if you maintain a cheaper knife properly, you will be able to use it for a very long time.

 This is not something that would help with the lifespan of your knife but, it is also very dangerous to cut with a dull blade because the amount of pressure you will need to use is higher, and therefore this will translate to more slipping, and that will lead for you to cut yourself.